Sabbha20/Sabbha20/README.md

 ## 📌 About Me

-> 🚀 Blockchain enthusiast with a passion for emerging tech
+> 🚀 AI/ML enthusiast with a passion for emerging tech
 > 💼 9+ years in IT, currently diving deep into cutting-edge technologies
 > 🐍 Python Developer at TCS (2022-2024)
 > 💻 Former SOA & OSB Developer at Cognizant (2015-2022)